1989 Tiananmen Square protests and massacre: Hunger strikes begin

-Students began the hunger strike on 13 May, two days before the highly publicized state visit by Soviet leader Mikhail Gorbachev.
+Students began the hunger strike on 13 May, two days before the highly publicised state visit by Soviet leader Mikhail Gorbachev.
 Knowing that Gorbachev's welcoming ceremony was scheduled to be held on the square, student leaders wanted to use the hunger strike to force the government into meeting their demands.
 Moreover, the hunger strike gained widespread sympathy from the population at large and earned the student movement the moral high ground that it sought.
 By the afternoon of 13 May, some 300,000 were gathered at the square.

-Inspired by the events in Beijing, protests and strikes began at universities in other cities, with many students traveling to Beijing to join the demonstration.
+Inspired by the events in Beijing, protests and strikes began at universities in other cities, with many students travelling to Beijing to join the demonstration.
 Generally, the Tiananmen Square demonstration was well ordered, with daily marches of students from various Beijing-area colleges displaying their support of the classroom boycott and the protesters' demands.
 The students sang The Internationale, the world socialist anthem, on their way to, and while at, the square.

 Afraid that the movement would spin out of control, Deng Xiaoping ordered the square to be cleared for Gorbachev's visit.
 Executing Deng's request, Zhao again used a soft approach and directed his subordinates to coordinate negotiations with students immediately.
 Zhao believed he could appeal to the students' patriotism.
 The students understood that signs of internal turmoil during the Sino-Soviet summit would embarrass the nation and not just the government.
 On the morning of 13 May, Yan Mingfu, head of the Communist Party's United Front, called an emergency meeting, gathering prominent student leaders and intellectuals, including Liu Xiaobo, Chen Ziming, and Wang Juntao.
 Yan said that the government was prepared to hold an immediate dialogue with student representatives.
 The Tiananmen welcoming ceremony for Gorbachev would be canceled whether or not the students withdrew—in effect removing the bargaining power the students thought they possessed.
 The announcement sent the student leadership into disarray.